Academic Master

 (Glaspell, Trifles – 1)

-Among the three men that entered, one of them is Mr. Wright’s neighbor, Mr. Hale, who is accompanied by the sheriff and the county attorney.
+One of the three men who entered was Mr. Wright’s neighbor, Mr. Hale, who accompanied the sheriff and county attorney.
 Mrs. Hale and the sheriff’s wife, Mrs. Peter accompany the men as they walk about the house.
 These people look around, trying to make sense of Mr. Wright’s murder and to find clues to piece together the events that led up to it.

 Analysis of the Play

 All things considered “Trifles” presents a proper representation of a unified plot since the play consists of a central character and the whole event occurs in one place.
-Throughout the play, verbal flashbacks that represent and lead up to the events that happen on the day Mr. Wright is murdered.
-Mrs. Wright is the presented as the main character in the play, who resorts to murdering her husband, Mr. Wright, to escape his verbal and physical abuse.
-The empty bird cage that the women find is a metaphorical representation of women in our society.
+Throughout the play, verbal flashbacks represent and lead up to the events that happen on the day Mr. Wright is murdered.
+Mrs. Wright is presented as the main character in the play, who resorts to murdering her husband, Mr. Wright, to escape his verbal and physical abuse.
+The empty birdcage the women find is a metaphorical representation of women in our society.

 “When I was a girl—my kitten—there was a boy took a hatchet, and before my eyes—and before I could get there—[Covers her face an instant] If they hadn’t held me back I would have—[Catches herself, looks upstairs where steps are heard, falters weakly]—hurt him.”